 Proceeding by backward induction, we start the equilibrium analysis from the final decision stage.
-In terms of expected instrumental utility, it is always optimal for the decisionmaker to take the action that corresponds to the state she considers more likely at that moment.
+In terms of expected instrumental utility, it is always optimal for the decision-maker to take the action equal to the state she considers more likely at that moment.
 In terms of expected reputation, intuitively, the decision-maker always prefers to be perceived as the signal-type corresponding to the state she considers more likely rather than the opposite signal-type.
-Thus, both considerations give rise to the following equilibrium.
+Thus, both considerations give rise to the following equilibrium behavior.

-Lemma 1 Consider an arbitrary history of events ψ prior to the decision stage (that is, ψ is either m^0 or (m^1, a)).
-Then, for any beliefs about the signal-types after history ψ , the following behavior is a Bayesian equilibrium of the game that starts after ψ : the decision-maker always takes the decision that corresponds to the state that she considers more likely; when she considers two states equally likely, she takes the decision that corresponds to her signal.
+Lemma 1 Consider an arbitrary history of events $\psi$ prior to the decision stage (that is, $\psi$ is either $m^0$ or $(m^1, a)$ ).
+Then, for any beliefs about the signal-types after history $\psi$ , the following behavior is an equilibrium of the game that starts after $\psi$ : the decision-maker always takes the decision equal to the state that she considers more likely; when she considers two states equally likely, she takes the decision equal to her signal.